-• Difficult conditions in the financial markets and the economy generally, have caused us and may continue to cause us market losses related to our holdings, and we do not expect these conditions to improve in the near future.
+- We are dependent on our Manager and its key personnel for our success and such personnel may leave the employment of our Manager or otherwise become no longer available to us. - There are various conflicts of interest in our relationship with our Manager and Annaly, which could result in decisions that are not in the best interest of our stockholders, including those created by our Manager's compensation whereby it is entitled to receive a base management fee, which is not tied to the performance of our portfolio, and incentive compensation based on our portfolio's performance, which may lead it to place emphasis on the short-term maximization of net income, and that several of our officers and directors are also employees of Annaly which may result in conflicts between their duties to us and to Annaly. - The management agreement with our Manager was not negotiated on an arm's-length basis and may not be as favorable to us as if it had been negotiated with an unaffiliated third party and may be difficult and costly to terminate. - Our board of directors will approve very broad investment guidelines for our Manager and will not approve each investment decision made by our Manager.
+We may change our investment strategy and asset allocation without stockholder consent, which may result in riskier investments.

-- A significant portion of our financing is from Annaly, which is a significant shareholder of ours and which owns our Manager. - The lack of liquidity in our investments may adversely affect our business, including our ability to value and sell our assets. - There can be no assurance that the actions of the U.S. government, Federal Reserve and other governmental and regulatory bodies for the purpose of stabilizing the financial markets, or market response to those actions, will achieve the intended effect, our business may not benefit from these actions and further government or market developments could adversely impact us. - We are dependent on our Manager and its key personnel for our success and such personnel may leave the employment of our Manager or otherwise become no longer available to us. - There are various conflicts of interest in our relationship with our Manager and Annaly, which could result in decisions that are not in your best interests, including those created by our financing arrangements with Annaly and by our Manager's compensation whereby it is entitled to receive a base management fee, which is not tied to the performance of our portfolio, and that several of our executive officers and our directors are also employees of Annaly which may result in conflicts between their duties to us and to Annaly. - The management agreement with our Manager was not negotiated on an arm's-length basis and may not be as favorable to us as if it had been negotiated with an unaffiliated third party and may be difficult and costly to terminate. - Our board of directors has approved very broad investment guidelines for our Manager and will not approve each investment decision made by our Manager.
-We may change our investment strategy, asset allocation or financing plans without stockholder consent, which may result in riskier investments. - Failure to procure adequate capital and funding on favorable terms, or at all, would adversely affect our results and may, in turn, negatively affect the market price of shares of our common stock and our ability to distribute dividends to our stockholders. - We have limited operating history and may not operate successfully.
+- We have no operating history and may not operate successfully.
 We operate in a highly competitive market for investment opportunities.
-Our financial condition and results of operation will depend on our ability to manage future growth effectively. - Loss of our 1940 Act exemption would adversely affect us and negatively affect our stock price and our ability to distribute dividends to our stockholders and could result in the termination of the management agreement with our Manager.
-In addition, the assets we may acquire are limited by the provisions of the 1940 Act and the rules and regulations promulgated thereunder which may, in some cases, preclude us from pursuing the most economically beneficial investment alternatives. - We may use leverage to fund the acquisition of our assets, which may adversely affect our return on our investments and may reduce cash available for distribution to our stockholders. - An increase in our borrowing costs relative to the interest we receive on our assets may adversely affect our profitability, and thus our cash available for distribution to our stockholders. - Increases in interest rates could negatively affect the value of our investments, which could result in reduced earnings or losses and negatively affect the cash available for distribution to our stockholders. - Our hedging transactions may not completely insulate us from interest rate risk.
-Hedging against interest rate exposure may adversely affect our earnings, which could reduce our cash available for distribution to our stockholders. - Prepayment rates could negatively affect the value of our residential mortgage loans and our RMBS, which could result in reduced earnings or losses and negatively affect the cash available for distribution to our stockholders.
+We have not yet identified any specific investments.
+Our financial condition and results of operation will depend on our ability to manage future growth effectively. - We expect to use leverage to fund the acquisition of our assets, which may adversely affect our return on our investments and may reduce cash available for distribution to our stockholders. - Loss of our 1940 Act exemption would adversely affect us and negatively affect our stock price and our ability to distribute dividends to our stockholders and could result in the termination of the management agreement with our Manager.
+In addition, the assets we may acquire are limited by the provisions of the 1940 Act and the rules and regulations promulgated thereunder which may, in some cases, preclude us from pursuing the most economically beneficial investment alternatives. - Failure to obtain adequate capital and funding would adversely affect our results and may, in turn, negatively affect the market price of shares of our common stock and our ability to distribute dividends to our stockholders. - An increase in our borrowing costs relative to the interest we receive on our assets may adversely affect our profitability, and thus our cash available for distribution to our stockholders. - Increases in interest rates could negatively affect the value of our investments, which could result in reduced earnings or losses and negatively affect the cash available for distribution to our stockholders. - Our hedging transactions may not completely insulate us from interest rate risk.
+Hedging against interest rate exposure may adversely affect our earnings, which could reduce our cash available for distribution to our stockholders.